 In addition, coupled with the energy intensity of the South African mining industry, and the nature of the power generation mix – more than 96% is produced from fossil fuel – South Africa also has one of the dirtiest grids in the world.

 Because of this latter fact, clean energy production initiatives in South Africa attract significant amounts of “Carbon Credits” or Certified Emission Reduction (CER) certificates for projects that qualify under the Clean Development Mechanism (CDM) of the Kyoto Protocol.
+The Vuselela Energy project Eternity Power, is registered as a CDM project.

 While it is true that in some cases the technologies required for production of clean energy are still too expensive to compete against SA’s fossil fuel abundance, the CERs earned from CDM projects as an offset against Carbon Tax can assist in driving development of these projects forward as internationally we move toward a “Green Economy”